Optimal monomial quadratization for ODE systems: Outline of the algorithm

 \begin{proof} Let $z_1(\bar{x}), \ldots, z_n(\bar{x})$ be any solution of the subproblem.
 Since $m$ must be either of the form $z_i z_j$ or $z_j$, it will be a solution of the child subproblem corresponding to the decomposition $m = z_i z_j$ or $m = 1 \cdot z_j$, respectively. \end{proof}

-\begin{example} Figure~\ref{fig:simple_graph} below show the graph representation of system $x' = x^4 + x^3$.
+\begin{example} Figure~\ref{fig:simple_graph} below show the graph representation of system $x' = x^4 + x^3$ from Example~\ref{ex:V_NS}.
 The starting vertex is $\varnothing$.
 The underlined vertices correspond to optimal quadratizations, so the algorithm will return one of them.
 On the first step, the algorithm chooses the monomial $x^3$ which has two decompositions $x^3 = x \cdot x^2$ and $x^3 = 1 \cdot x^3$ yielding the left and the right children of the root, respectively.
+The subproblem $\{x^3\}$ was described in more details in Example~\ref{ex:V_NS}.